McLaren MP4/2: 1985

 Lauda retired from F1 at the end of the season, but not before adding a final victory to his tally in the 1985 Dutch Grand Prix at Zandvoort where he finished only 0.232 seconds in front of Prost.
 Lauda's win in the Netherlands also showed that McLaren had no team orders as to who should finish in front, just that they should not take each other out of the race.
 This was despite the fact that a win would have been more beneficial to Prost's championship challenge.
 Going into the race Prost and Alboreto were tied at the top of the table on 50 points.
 With Prost finishing 2nd and Alboreto 4th, it gave Prost a three-point lead in the championship, a lead he would not relinquish to become the first (and so far only) French driver to ever win the World Drivers' Championship.
 As it was, Alboreto's Ferrari was hit by unreliability and he failed to score in the final five races of the season following Zandvoort.
 The MP4/2B was as good a car as its predecessor, and retained its superiority on high-speed circuits made up of long, fast corners that were not flat out such as Jacarepagua, Silverstone, the Österreichring, Kyalami, and Brands Hatch.

 The only times that mean anything to me are in the warm-up on race morning.
 If you've qualified in the first six or so, and you're in good shape for the race, overtaking is not usually too much of a problem.
 The car has been better than ever this year, but for sure the engine program is six months behind.
 That has certainly been our major problem this year, shortage of power.
 Our engine will not accept a lot of turbo boost.

 — 20px, 20px, Alain Prost talking about the McLaren-TAG and his racing philosophy following his first World Championship win.

-Later in the 1980s, Prost's former Renault team mate of 1983 Eddie Cheever confirmed the view of the other drivers when he said that they often had no need to worry about Prost during qualifying, unless he happened to be on the pole.
+Later in the 1980s, Prost's former Renault teammate of 1983 Eddie Cheever confirmed the view of the other drivers when he said that they often had no need to worry about Prost during qualifying, unless he happened to be on the pole.
 The time to start worrying about him was at the end of the race morning warm up when the name A. Prost would be at or near the top of the timesheet with a time closer to his qualifying time than most of the grid.
 Then the others knew what they feared, Prost had qualified with a good race set up.
 Often he would be some two or three seconds off the pace in qualifying due to the TAG engine having less power than its rivals, but come the morning warm-up he would be the fastest more often than not.